azucenaj/Assessment4/README.md

 cd client
 npm start client
 2nd command prompt
+cd api
 npm start api

-the following routes can be accessed via local host localhost3000/ localhost3000/login
+I uploaded the dependencies due to the new dependencies online are not compatible anymore with my old logic and will require time to readjust the whole concept design. the following routes can be accessed via local host localhost3000/ localhost3000/login